 Another way of digitalizing your employer branding and the recruitment process would be to create an internal referral program, a recruiting strategy where current employees are rewarded for referring qualified candidates for employment.
 A referral program is ideal for small to medium-sized companies since it includes lower overall recruiting costs and a high return on investment.

 Whatever it takes, there is need to optimize the flow of information, both inside and outside an organization.
-Employer branding must be regarded as a mainstay strategy, and not simply as a nice alternative!
+Employer branding must be regarded as a backbone strategy, and not simply as a nice alternative!

-While every company would prefer certain platforms for employer branding, care should be exercised to see to it that every channel presents nothing but the ideal type of work environment for your potentially ideal employees.
+While every company would prefer certain platforms for employer branding, care should be exercised to see that every channel presents nothing but the ideal type of work environment for your potentially ideal employees.